abwlprg/veteranwhocodes/README.md

   paragraphOne: '',
   paragraphTwo: '',
   paragraphThree: '',
-  resume: 'src/pdf/Adrian Calvache Resume.pdf', // if no resume, the button will not show up };
+  resume: '', // if no resume, the button will not show up };
 ```